FreeNit/Budgety/README.md

-# Budgety

-# 15.03.2019 - implemented the Module Pattern
+# Budgety - 18.03.2019
-             - setted up the First Event Listener
-             - implemented reading data from input fields
+# - Added a new item to budget controller